-With the East African Adventure tour we take you into the heart of East Africa.
+Discover the hidden gems of East Africa on this extraordinary diverse five country route.
+Get swept away by the unspoilt beauty of the South Luangwa National Park or relax on the shores of Lake Malawi – one of the Great African Lakes.
+Marvel at the exotic selection of spices, local markets and serene beaches of Zanzibar Island and be captivated by one of Africa’s top safari destinations as you explore the untamed wilderness of the Ngorongoro Crater.
+With our 20 day Nairobi to Victoria Falls tour, we take you into the heart of East Africa.
 This tour is the optimal bush and beach experience, with a little adventure thrown in to keep you on your toes.
-We make our way to Arusha and the Serengeti National Park where you are sure to see incredible wildlife before setting off for the white sand beaches and crystal clear waters of Zanzibar, perfect for rest and relaxation after a busy big 5 safari.
+From Kenya’s capital, Nairobi, we make our way to Arusha and the Serengeti National Park where you are sure to see incredible wildlife during our 2-day excursion into the Ngorongoro Crater and Serengeti National Park, before setting off for the white sand beaches and crystal clear waters of Zanzibar, perfect for rest and relaxation after a busy big 5 safari.
 Water sports are the order of the day and Nungwi offers fishing, snorkelling, scuba diving and a variety of ocean safari options.
 Whatever it is you chose to do today, you will have ample opportunity to create some island memories.
 Rent a scooter and explore the many attractions on offer or simply relax on the beach and soak up the sun.
 Leaving the coast behind us we travel inland and make our way to Mikumi.
 Mikumi National Park ranks as the fourth largest park in Tanzania.
 We travel into the warm heart of Africa, Malawi and spend some time on the shores of her fresh water lake and finally on to the pristine South Luangwa National park in Zambia.
 Your tour ends in the adventure town of Victoria Falls.

 Leaving behind the bustle of Nairobi we travel south to the Tanzanian border.
 After completing border formalities we continue to the busy town of Arusha, our base for the night.
 Northern Tanzania is home to the Serengeti, Ngorongoro and Kilimanjaro.